minghuilab/MutaPheno/README.md

 Using an optimized random forest classifier trained through extensive grid search and cross-validation, MutaPheno delivers robust and generalizable performance.
 By quantifying feature pattern enrichment between pathogenic and benign mutations via log₁₀ odds ratios, the tool achieves both high interpretability and strong predictive power.
 The tool accepts a list of missense mutations with corresponding protein identifiers and outputs:

-•	Pathogenicity predictions (probabilities and binary labels)
+•	Predicted probabilities and binary classifications
 •	Detailed feature annotations

 Benchmarking demonstrates MutaPheno's superior accuracy and interpretability compared to existing methods, establishing it as a general-purpose predictor for both inherited disease and cancer mutations.